muktharamesh20/61040-portfolio/assignments/assignment2.md

 ## Concepts

 **CollaborativeNotes[User]**
-- **Purpose** Record information
+- **Purpose** Record information from a lecture
 - **Principle** A student creates a note and then shares the "share code" with their friends.
 The students can then take notes together.
 After the lecture, the notes are still viewable and editable by all the collaborators.
 - **State** Set of Notes with
     - title String
     - date_created Date
     - set of collaboraters User
     - a `share_code` String
-    - lecture_ended Flag
 - **Actions**
     - createNote(t?: String, u: User): (n: Note)
         - **effect:** Creates a new note.
 If t is specified, the title is t.
 Otherwise, the title is "Untitled".  date_created is the time that createNote() was called.
 The set of collaboratoers is a set with only u.
-A random unique `share_code` is generated. lecture_ended is False.
+A random unique `share_code` is generated.
     - deleteNote(note: Note)
         - **requires** note exists
         - **effect** deletes the notes